 If you believe your privacy rights have been violated and/or that Liebertz Plastic Surgery at Yarrow Bay or Dr. Daniel J. Liebertz has not followed this policy, you may file a complaint with Dr. Daniel J. Liebertz Office Manager or with the Secretary of the Department of Health and Human Services.

 To file a complaint with Dr. Daniel J. Liebertz contact Office Manager, 5209 Lake Washington Blvd NE, Suite 115, Kirkland, WA 98033.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 Other uses of protected health information

 Other uses and disclosures of your protected health information not covered by this notice or the laws that apply to Dr. Daniel J. Liebertz will be made only with your written permission ("authorization").
 If you provide us permission to use or disclose protected health information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose protected health information about you for the reasons covered by your authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the medical treatment or other services that we have provided to you.

-If you have any questions regarding this notice, please contact the Office Manager at Yarrow Bay Plastic Surgery.
+If you have any questions regarding this notice, please contact the Office Manager at Liebertz Plastic Surgery at Yarrow Bay.